-Sixty years ago, Rosa Parks refused to give up her seat on a bus in Montgomery, Ala.
+Sixty years ago, Rosa Parks refused to give up her seat on a bus in Montgomery, Alabama.
 Her courageous act is now American legend.
 She is a staple of elementary school curricula and was the second-most popular historical figure named by American students in a survey.

 When she died in 2005, the word “quiet” was used in most of her obituaries and eulogies.
 We have grown comfortable with the Parks who is often seen but rarely heard.